Lego Star Wars II: The Original Trilogy: Gameplay

-In a level based on Dagobah from The Empire Strikes Back (1980), Luke Skywalker is fighting an enemy snake in Dagobah with his lightsaber.
-Lego studs and the droid R2-D2 are visible in the background.
+In a level based on Dagobah from The Empire Strikes Back (1980), Luke Skywalker is fighting an enemy snake with his lightsaber.
+Lego studs are scattered around, and R2-D2 is visible in the background.

 Lego Star Wars IIs gameplay is from a third-person perspective, and takes place in a 3D game world that contains objects, environments, and characters designed to resemble Lego pieces.
 Its gameplay – a combination of the action-adventure, platform, and sometimes puzzle genres – shares elements with that of Lego Star Wars: The Video Game (2005).
 While Lego Star Wars followed the events of the Prequel Trilogy: The Phantom Menace (1999), Attack of the Clones (2002), and Revenge of the Sith (2005), Lego Star Wars II is based on the Original Trilogy: A New Hope (1977), The Empire Strikes Back (1980), and Return of the Jedi (1983).
 The game comically retells the trilogy's events using cutscenes without dialogue.
 The player assumes the roles of the films' characters, each of whom possesses specific weapons and abilities.
 At any time, a second player can join the game, by activating a second controller.
 During gameplay, players can collect Lego studs – small, disk-shaped objects, which serve as the game's currency.
 The player has a health meter, which is displayed on the game's HUD.
 The player's health is represented by four hearts; when these hearts are depleted, the player dies, and a small amount of their studs bounce away.
 However, they instantly respawn and can often re-collect the lost studs.